bl1te/MCJ-datapack-attempt/README.md

 2. Unpack the contents into your _saves_ folder.
 It should look like this:

 - `.../.minecraft/saves/Adventure` - if it is your main installation path
-- `.../.minecraft/versions/{your_name}/saves/Adventure` - if you use custom installation
+- `.../.minecraft/versions/{your_name}/saves/Adventure` - if you use custom installation[^2]

-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Custom installation is preferred to minimize the probability of your mods interferring the pack.

 3. Load the 'Adventure' world.
 4. Run `/datapack list enabled` command to ensure that it is set correctly.

-But it should work either way since I'm not using any _'world-affecting / -changing'_ mods during the development[^2].

 [^1]: While I like messing with the code for fun, I'm not going to break my head for multiplayer adjustments.
-[^2]: WorldEdit does not fall into this, right?
-It is just a **tool** for changes, not a changer by itself.
+[^2]: Custom installation is preferred to minimize the probability of your mods interferring the pack.
+But it should work either way since I'm not using any _'world-affecting / -changing'_ mods during the development... _WorldEdit does not fall into this, right?
+It is just a **tool** for changes, not a changer by itself._